wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 	ms.date="11/19/2015"
 	wacn.date=""/>

-# Create a PHP-SQL web site and deploy to Azure Websites using Git
+# Create a PHP-SQL web app and deploy to Azure using Git

-This tutorial shows you how to create a PHP web site in [Azure Websites](/documentation/services/web-sites/) that connects to Azure SQL Database and how to deploy it using Git.
+This tutorial shows you how to create a PHP web app in [Azure Web App](/documentation/services/web-sites/) that connects to Azure SQL Database and how to deploy it using Git.
 This tutorial assumes you have [PHP][install-php], [SQL Server Express][install-SQLExpress], the [Microsoft Drivers for SQL Server for PHP](http://www.microsoft.com/download/en/details.aspx?id=20098), and [Git][install-git] installed on your computer.
-Upon completing this guide, you will have a PHP-SQL web site running in Azure.
+Upon completing this guide, you will have a PHP-SQL web app running in Azure.

 > [AZURE.NOTE]
 > You can install and configure PHP, SQL Server Express, and the Microsoft Drivers for SQL Server for PHP using the [Microsoft Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).

 You will learn:

-* How to create an Azure web site and a SQL Database using the [Azure Management Portal](https://manage.windowsazure.cn/).
-Because PHP is enabled in Azure Websites by default, nothing special is required to run your PHP code.
+* How to create an Azure web app and a SQL Database using the [Azure Management Portal](https://manage.windowsazure.cn/).
+Because PHP is enabled in Azure Web Apps by default, nothing special is required to run your PHP code.
 * How to publish and re-publish your application to Azure using Git.

-By following this tutorial, you will build a simple registration web site in PHP.
+By following this tutorial, you will build a simple registration web application in PHP.
 The application will be hosted in an Azure Website.
 A screenshot of the completed application is below:

 ![Azure PHP Web Site](./media/web-sites-php-sql-database-deploy-use-git/running_app_3.png)

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]

-##Create an Azure web site and set up Git publishing
+##Create an Azure web app and set up Git publishing

-Follow these steps to create an Azure web site and a SQL Database:
+Follow these steps to create an Azure web app and a SQL Database:

 1. Login to the [Azure Management Portal][management-portal].
 2. Click the **New** icon on the bottom left of the portal.